7 Keys to Unlock the Emotional Power of your Characters

 You want your hero/in’s success to make your reader feel like cheering

-#6 Desire for Justice or to Know the Truth.justice emotional power
+#6 Desire for Justice or to Know the Truth.

 This is the foundation for most mysteries.
 The emotional power comes from the determination of your character to know the truth.
 To keep searching.

 Example: The room was full of people, someone had to have seen the murder.
-No one was willing to speak up, they were all afraid.
+No one will speak up, they were all afraid.
 The detective knew who they were afraid of.
 He did not blame them.

 Yet, he kept asking, hoping for any clue, even a small one.